 Analog Man isn’t taking advantage of people.
 He’s making a great product at extremely reasonable prices.
 The Sun Face is in the $200 range depending on what features you want.
 That’s a steal!

-With all of that being said, there are a few misleading comments made about pedals.
+With all that said, let me dispel a few misleading comments made about pedals.

 1: People say transistors aren’t really that expensive.
-True, if you buy in bulk, the parts are not that much.
-But, how many of you buy in bulk?
-So it’s not really fair to look at what one transistor costs at bulk or big batch pricing.
-If you just bought one transistor, it would likely go for way more then what their value is per transistor in bulk.
-Pedal builders have to put a lot of money upfront.
+True—if you buy in bulk, the parts are not that much.
+But how many of you buy in bulk?
+So it’s not really fair to look at what one transistor costs at bulk or big-batch pricing.
+If you just bought one transistor, it would likely go for way more than its unit cost in bulk.
+Pedal builders have to invest a lot of money up front.

-2: People under appreciate labor.
+2: People under appreciate the labor involved in making pedals.
 It takes time to put these things together and test them.
-Small builders aren’t automated.
+Most small builders aren’t automated.

 Shades of Cool

-For those that don’t know, the early Hendrix thang is germanium.
+For those who don’t know, the early Hendrix thang is germanium.
 The Gilmore thang is silicon.

-If you browse a major catalog for a Fuzz Face you would be led to believe there is one flavor.
-Insert money in slot A, press 5 and receive jimmy Hendrix Fuzz Face tone.
+If you browse a major catalog for a Fuzz Face you’re led to believe there is one flavor.
+Insert money in slot A, press 5, and receive the Jimi Hendrix Fuzz Face tone.

 If you look up Fuzz Face circuits from boutique builders, you’ll find a lot of interpretations.

-If you’re trying a Fuzz Face for the first time, avoid a blackface or silverface twin reverb amps.
+If you’re trying a Fuzz Face for the first time, avoid Blackface or Silverface Twin Reverb amps.
 Instead, try a British or tweed circuit.
 The Fuzz Face was designed with British amps in mind.
-This will greatly change you’re experience.
+This will greatly change your experience.

-It also should be noted that some fuzz pedals (most germanium circuits) prefer to be first in the chain and before any buffers.
-If you place a buffer before a Sun Face, you’ll loose dynamics and the tone gets brighter.
+It also should be noted that some fuzz pedals (most germanium circuits) prefer to be first in the chain, before any buffers.
+If you place a buffer before a Sun Face, you’ll lose dynamics and the tone gets brighter.
 It could be a cool thing on occasion.
-But, you’ll loose all those colors between volume levels.
+But you’ll lose all those colors between volume levels.